 - 1. Remove the stainless adjustable arms from storage area. - 2.
-From its stowed position, raise the bimini top and install the aft support legs and secure with the pins first, then remove the canvas bimini boot and secure cross member supports with the pins. - 3.
 Unfold the top and install the stainless adjustable arms (tensioners) into the quick disconnect fittings on the deck forward of the windshield.
-Secure the forward arms to the forward cross members with the pins. - 4.
-Tighten the bimini by twisting the tensioners. - 5.
-Trailer and store the bimini top in the stowed position in its canvas boot.
+Secure the forward arms to the forward cross members with the pins. - 3.
+Tighten the bimini by twisting the tensioners. - 4.
+Store and trailer the bimini top in the stowed position in its canvas boot.